a-rios/longmbart/README.md

 Alternatively, use --infer_tags if the target language tag matches the source language tag and the source language tag is included in the input file.

+# Acknowledgements

+This implemenation is based on the scripts from AllenAI's Longformer implementation and Annette Rios (UZH CL) who adapted mBART with Longformer attention.